Four-Star Distinction for Seventh Year!

-In its November 2013 issue, Library Journal announced its sixth round of national library ratings.
+In its November 2014 issue, Library Journal announced its seventh round of national library ratings.
 Once again the Northport-East Northport Public Library was ranked among the nation’s top public libraries and named a "four-star library" among "America’s Star Libraries."

 Libraries Receive Top Grades*